Snider/Poindexter/docs/wasm.md

 make npm-pack
 ```

-This populates `npm/poindexter-wasm/` with `dist/`, license and readme files.
+This populates `npm/poindexter-wasm/` with `dist/`, licence and readme files.
 You can then create a tarball for local testing:

 ```bash
 npm pack ./npm/poindexter-wasm